Klt varieties with trivial canonical class -- Holonomy, differential forms, and fundamental groups: Introduction

 We would like to thank Stéphane Druel, Jochen Heinloth, Mihai Păun, Wolfgang Soergel, Matei Toma and Burt Totaro for helpful discussions, and user \href{https://mathoverflow.net/users/43122/holonomia}{Holonomia} on \href{https://mathoverflow.net}{mathoverflow.net} for answering our questions.
+We thank the anonymous referee for her/his time and efforts.